Thiais: History

+The Hôtel de Ville was completed in December 1984.

 Transport

 Thiais is served by Pont de Rungis–Aéroport d'Orly station on Paris RER line C. It is also served by Choisy-le-Roi station on Paris RER line C. This station, although administratively located on the territory of Choisy-le-Roi, lies closer to the town center of Thiais than Pont de Rungis - Aéroport d'Orly station does, and is thus used by people in Thiais.